Results delayed as Iowa Democrats conduct caucus meetings to search for Trump 2020 challenger

 Republicans were also holding Iowa caucuses on Monday, with Trump, who has around 90 percent support in his party, declared the projected winner by various media outlets.

-(GRAPHIC: Who is running in 2020 - here)
+GRAPHIC: Who is running in 2020 - here

 Reporting by Trevor Hunnicutt, Joseph Ax, Tim Reid, Simon Lewis, Jarrett Renshaw and Ginger Gibson; Writing by John Whitesides; Editing by Colleen Jenkins, Howard Goller and Peter Cooney